Materials & Methods in Cosmetic Dentistry

 As previously mentioned, nano-hybrids contain nanometer particles combined with larger particles, which leads to a strength similar to classical hybrids and higher polishability, as for microfill resins.
 Microfillers contain particles that are smaller than 1 micron, while nanofillers contain particles that are smaller than 0.1 micron.

-Empress glass ceramics are used for VENEERS and CROWNS.
+IPS Empress and E.max glass ceramics are used for VENEERS and CROWNS.

 For more information about porcelains, see also the page explaining porcelains in more detail.